-- I want to go back to this business of religions as necessary but not necessarily good.
-I was always told: it doesn't matter what you believe so long as you believe.
-You're saying that faith can be bad.
+- I want to go back to this business of pressing your views on others.
+I was always told: it doesn't matter what you believe so long as you believe, so why should the religious care where you belong as long as you belong somewhere?

-Every religion forms around a special and surprising message.

-Judaism, Christianity, Islam, Buddhism, Leninism, Maoism, Naziism and, yes, the Mocnies and the People's Temple, each represent a religion, yet, obviously, we would pass quite different judgments on each.
+We're back to the fact that every religion forms around a special and surprising message.
+Judaism, Christianity, Islam, Buddhism, Leninism, Maoism, Naziism and, yes, the Moonies and the People's Temple, each represent a religion, yet, obviously, we would pass quite different judgments on each.
 Religion is not good.
 Religion is not bad.
 Religion simply is.
+Everyone is religiously involved: some with the traditional religions of the West; others with cults; others with economic or political ideologies; others with a healer or guru.
+It is a matter of some consequence which tradition you affiliate with.